gdsfactory/gdsfactory/README.md

 git pull
 ```

 After installing you should be able to `import pp` from a python script.
-The name gdsfactory was too long so we chose `pp` instead, which stands for pdk package.
+The name gdsfactory was too long so we chose `pp` instead, which stands for photonics package.

 - pp
   - components: define components